Kalaimani02/ANN_in_Verilog/MIF_Files/Readme.txt

-This folder contains the Weights, Bias files
+This folder contains the Weights, Bias and Sigmoid contentfiles